 Man United spent over £100m on Rasmus Hojlund and Joshua Zirkzee across the last two summer windows, but both strikers have failed to reach the heights expected at Old Trafford, hence why Amorim will pursue a new No.9 ahead of next season.

-The Red Devils are also believed to be in the market for another attack-minded player, on top of Cunha, and they could be in the market for a new centre-midfielder, as Christian Eriksen is leaving the club upon the expiration of his contract at the end of the month, while Casemiro and Kobbie Mainoo are facing uncertain futures at Old Trafford.
+The Red Devils are also believed to be in the market for another attack-minded player, on top of Cunha, and they could be in the market for a new centre-midfielder, as Christian Eriksen has left, while Casemiro and Kobbie Mainoo are facing uncertain futures at Old Trafford.
 Captain Bruno Fernandes is set to stay at Old Trafford, though, after turning down a lucrative move to Saudi Arabia.

-In addition, Man United have been tipped to delve into the summer market for a new goalkeeper to provide competition for current first-choice shot-stopper Andre Onana.
+In addition, Man United have been tipped to delve into the summer market for a new goalkeeper to replace current first-choice shot-stopper Andre Onana; Aston Villa's Emiliano Martinez, Real Madrid's Andriy Lunin, Porto's Diogo Costa and Lille's Lucas Chevalier are among those currently being linked with moves to the club.

 Man United's most likely signings in 2025 summer transfer window

-It is understood that Brentford would ask for around £60m to part ways with the 25-year-old attacker, who will soon be entering the final year of his contract at the Gtech Community Stadium and scored 20 Premier League goals last season.
+The 25-year-old attacker, who will soon be entering the final year of his contract at the Gtech Community Stadium, scored 20 Premier League goals last season, and he is set to arrive in a £70m transfer.

 Aside from Mbeumo, 'likely' summer signings at Old Trafford are at a premium at present, as a lot will depends on potential high-profile departures.